 Dr. Burrow is survived by his wife, Ann Burrow, of Hamden, Conn.; his son, Peter Noel Burrow of Guilford Conn., daughter-in-law Rula, and grandson Samy; his daughter, Elisabeth Burrow of Fergus, Ont., son-in-law Mitja Kosir, and granddaughter Jessica; and his daughter, Sarah Burrow of Oakville, Ont., son-in-law Richard Marshall, and grandchildren Ryan, Nolan, and Owen.

 Funeral services were private.
 A memorial service will be held on January 17 at 4 p.m. in the Cushing/Whitney Medical Historical Library in Sterling Hall of Medicine, 333 Cedar Street.
 A reception will follow immediately in the Morse Reading Room.

-This Article was submitted by Deborah J Jagielow, on Friday, December 20, 2013.
+This article was submitted by Deborah J Jagielow on December 20, 2013.